LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/streaming-Webex.md

-# How can I use Webex for a TMS class?
+# How can I set up Webex to open directly in a class?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.